github/GitHub-for-Startups-HQ/README.md

 &nbsp;•&nbsp;
 [GitHub Documentation](https://docs.github.com/en)

-## Our Program
+## About Our Program

 GitHub for Startups helps drive startup success through educational content, networking opportunities, and a founder focused ecosystem that supports you as you grow.
-We create, develop, and grow technology and venture partnerships that improve the founder’s and their developers, experience on GitHub.
+We create, develop, and grow technology and venture partnerships that improve the founder’s and their developers experience on GitHub.

 <details><summary>  ✍️ More Program Information
   </summary>